Ethereum Sepolia Faucet

 Do I need balance to claim?

 Yes.
-You only need to provide your public wallet address.
-Never share your private key.
+Only your public wallet address is required.
+Never share your private key or recovery phrase.

 Secure Access